Akshat-Sh101/Nuvio_EcommerceStore/README.md

 License
 Contact

-Project Overview
+## Project Overview
 Nuvio Ecommerce Store is a full-stack web application designed to simulate a modern e-commerce platform.
 It allows users to browse products, add items to a cart, and complete purchases with a smooth and responsive interface.
 This project was developed as part of a personal portfolio to demonstrate skills in web development, including frontend design, backend logic, and database integration.
 It showcases proficiency in building scalable and user-centric web applications.
 Features

-Product Browsing: View a catalog of products with details like price, description, and images.
+* Product Browsing: View a catalog of products with details like price, description, and images.
-Shopping Cart: Add, update, or remove items from the cart with real-time updates.
+* Shopping Cart: Add, update, or remove items from the cart with real-time updates.
-User Authentication: Secure login and registration system for personalized shopping.
+* User Authentication: Secure login and registration system for personalized shopping.
-Responsive Design: Optimized for desktops, tablets, and mobile devices.
+* Responsive Design: Optimized for desktops, tablets, and mobile devices.
-Search & Filters: Search products by name or category and filter by price or rating.
+* Search & Filters: Search products by name or category and filter by price or rating.
-Checkout Process: Simulated payment gateway for a streamlined purchase experience.
+* Checkout Process: Simulated payment gateway for a streamlined purchase experience.
-Admin Dashboard (optional): Manage products, categories, and orders (if implemented).
+* Admin Dashboard : Manage products, categories, and orders (if implemented).
+* Dynamic Discounting : changes the discount by tracking the purchase reate of the product automatically

-Tech Stack
+## Tech Stack

 Frontend: React.js, HTML5, CSS3, JavaScript (ES6+), Bootstrap/Tailwind CSS
 Backend: Node.js, Express.js